vbotka/ansible-collection-freebsd/docs/source/examples/207/example.rst

 .. note::

    The inventory ``-i hosts`` provides the group of all created jails.
-The play can use it and create only missing project jails.
+The play can use it and create only the missing project jails.
 This makes the play idempotent despite the used module *command* and *iocage* option ``--count``

 Playbook output - create and start project jails
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^